CynthiaNapoleon/FlightOperation_Analytics/README.md

 25.92 minutes despite flight volume (3,714) being lower than the morning rush (3,822).
+This revelation is weighty because it proves our evening delays are not caused by traffic density, but by cumulative network fatigue—a structural inability to recover from morning disruptions that carry over and compound into a brittle, pre-stressed environment by nightfall.\
+**Recommendation**: To resolve
-This revelation is weighty because it proves our evening delays are not caused by traffic density, but by cumulative network fatigue—a structural inability to recover from morning disruptions that carry over and compound into a brittle, pre-stressed environment by nightfall.
-To resolve this, we must implement a "Mid-day Operational Reset" between 1:00 PM and 3:00 PM; by strategically increasing buffers during this lower-volume window to clear residual stress, we can prevent the 6:00 PM breaking point and reclaim an estimated 2-3 minutes of flight time per evening rotation.
+this, we could implement a "Mid-day Operational Reset" between 1:00 PM and 3:00 PM; by strategically increasing buffers during this lower-volume window to clear residual stress, we can prevent the 6:00 PM breaking point and reclaim an estimated 2-3 minutes of flight time per evening rotation.